Deseteral/blargf/README.md

 Personal new tab page for Chrome.

 ## Cool features
-- Time and date widget
+- Current time and date
 - List of tasks due today from Todoist
 - Upcoming events from iCal files (for example from Google Calendar)
 - List of links in `pudeuko` format